 Reno County is bordered by Rice County (north), McPherson County (northeast), Harvey County (east), Sedgwick County (southeast), Kingman County (south), Pratt County (southwest), Stafford County (west).

 Reno County Cities and Towns include Hutchinson, South Hutchinson, Buhler, Haven, Nickerson, Pretty Prairie, Arlington, Turon, Sylvia, Partridge, Abbyville, Plevna, Willowbrook, Langdon.

 A Map of Reno County, Kansas contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Reno County, KS Courthouse

 The following dates indicates what vital, land, probate, and court records are in Reno county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Reno County Clerks Office has Birth Records from 1890-1911, Marriage Records from 1872 and Death Records from 1890-1911.
 The Register of Deeds shall have custody of and safely keep and preserve all the books, records, deeds, maps, papers and microphotographs deposited or kept in the office of the Register of Deeds.
 The Register of Deeds shall also record or cause to be recorded all deeds, mortgages, maps, instruments and writings authorized by law to be recorded in the office of the Register of Deeds and shall perform all other duties as are required by law.